shotgunsoftware/tk-doc-generator/docs/en/authoring/toc/file-structure.md

 - All japanese documentation should be in the `jp` folder.
 - All korean documentation should be in the `ko` folder.
 - Images are shared across languanges and are stored in an `images` folder.
+- If you have content that is shared across languages (such as pdfs or zips for example), create an `all_langs` folder and organize it there.
 - Special TOC and landing page data is stored inside the `_data` folder.

 {% include info title="Symmetry" content="The language folders and the image folder should all have the exact same folder structure.
 This makes translation easy." %}